 Graduate credit earned at another accredited institution, not exceeding six (6) semester hours, may be transferred and applied toward the master’s or the doctorate degree at Prairie View A&M University.
 Graduate credit earned at another accredited institution during enrollment in the graduate program at Prairie View A&M University cannot be used to satisfy a certificate/degree requirement at that institution fulfilling the degree requirements at Prairie View A&M University.
 Only courses with a grade of “B” or better may be transferred.
 Under no circumstances will transfer course work be considered that will be more than six (6) years old at the time the degree is awarded.

-Request to Revalidate Course(s)
+Request to Revalidate Courses for Master’s Degree

-A student must complete requirements for the master’s degree within six consecutive years after the first date of enrollment in Graduate Studies.
-Credit for individual courses completed in residence between six and seven years before all requirements for the master’s degree are completed may be re- validated by special examination given by the department concerned.
-A course in which a grade of “C” was earned cannot be re-validated.
-Information for specific doctoral programs is found in the graduate catalog under the degree description.
+A student must complete all requirements for the doctoral degree within nine (9) consecutive years from their initial enrollment in Graduate Studies.
+Credit for individual courses completed more than nine (9) years before fulfilling all doctoral degree requirements may be revalidated through a special examination administered by the relevant department.
+However, courses in which a grade of ‘C’ was earned are not eligible for revalidation.
+Specific information regarding individual doctoral programs can be found in the graduate catalog under the degree description

-Request to Revalidate Courses
+Request to Revalidate Courses for Doctoral Degree

 Approval to Revalidate Courses